Prevention

 Sean Esteban McCabe, PhD, University of Michigan and Luisa Kcomt, PhD, Wayne State University

-Michigan Opioid Prescribing Engagement Network (OPEN)
+Michigan Overdose Prevention Engagement Network (OPEN)

 Data driven opioid prescribing recommendations